Tfloow/tfloow.github.io/_posts/2024-06-19-Uclouvain-Down.md

 author: Thomas Debelle
 ---

-During the exam period of January 2024, many students face various outages of UCLouvain's website leading to a flood of message "is it down for me ?","is my internet the issue ?" or "What the @!#& is going one !!!".
+During the exam period of January 2024, many students face various outages of UCLouvain's website leading to a flood of message "is it down for me ?","is my internet the issue ?" or "What the @!#& is going on !!!".
 That's for all of this reason and the personal challenge a monitoring website appealed me.

 ## Technology and Design Challenges